United Aircraft Corporation: Airliners

-The Sukhoi Superjet 100 is the first airliner and regional jet airliner that is developed and exported under the UAC brand, by which it was developed by Sukhoi Civil Aircraft, a branch of the UAC.
-The Sukhoi Superjet 100 was designed to compete with the Antonov An-148, Embraer E-Jet, and the Bombardier CSeries, and to replace the aging Tupolev Tu-134 and the Yakovlev Yak-42 jet airliners, claimed by Sukhoi to have a lower purchase and operating cost.
-The Sukhoi Superjet 100 was later described as the most important and the most successful airliner program of the Russian aerospace industry, and is regarded by the Ministry of Industry and Trade as a top priority project.
-The Irkut MC-21 is currently the newest jet airliner developed under the UAC brand, which is developed by the Irkut Corporation, a brand of the UAC.
-The goal of the MC-21 is to replace the Tupolev Tu-154, Tupolev Tu-134, Tupolev Tu-204, and the Yakovlev Yak-42. and to compete with the Airbus A320neo and the Boeing B737 MAX.
+The Yakovlev SJ-100, originally called the Sukhoi Super Jet, is the first regional jet and airliner in general that was developed and exported entirely under UAC; it was developed by Sukhoi's Civil Aircraft division, a branch of the UAC, which was later transferred to Yakovlev Corporation, another UAC branch.
+The SJ-100 was designed to compete with the Embraer E-Jet series and the Bombardier CSeries (now the Airbus 220), and to replace the aging Tupolev Tu-134 and the Yakovlev Yak-42 jet airliners.
+The SJ-100 was later described as the most important and the most successful airliner program of the Russian aerospace industry, and is regarded by the Ministry of Industry and Trade as a top priority project.

+The Yakovlev MC-21 is the newest jet airliner developed under the UAC brand, developed by the Yakovlev Corporation.
+The goal of the MC-21 is to replace the Tupolev Tu-154, Tupolev Tu-134, Tupolev Tu-204, and the Yakovlev Yak-42. and to compete with the Airbus A320neo and the Boeing 737 MAX.
 Despite the domination of the airliner market by Boeing and Airbus as well as Russian protectionism preventing western companies to supply the program, the MC-21 was able to have its maiden flight, have two prototypes built and another four in assembly, and getting a total of 366 orders as of 24 July 2017, with an introduction planned in 2019 with Aeroflot.
-The introduction was delayed to redevelop the airliner with almost entirely Russian parts, with the new date planned for 2025.
-The Sukhoi Superjet 130 is currently being developed by Sukhoi Civil Aircraft, intending to bridge the gap between the Superjet Stretch and the MC-21.
-The Ilyushin Il-114's production and development continued as the Ilyushin Il-114-300, now restarted with all-Russian parts with a maiden flight planned in 2019 and an introduction planned in 2021.
-The CRAIC CR-929 is developed under the CRAIC joint-venture between the UAC and Chinese aircraft corporation Comac, with the purpose being a wide-body jet airliner as well as to compete with the Boeing 787 and the Airbus A330neo.
+As a result of sanctions following the 2022 invasion of Ukraine preventing access to western parts suppliers, the introduction was delayed to redevelop the airliner with almost entirely Russian parts, with the new date planned for 2025.

+CRAIC, a joint-venture between the UAC and Chinese aircraft corporation Comac, was formed to design a wide-body jet to compete with the Boeing 787 and the Airbus A330neo.
+After tensions with the Chinese company, and amidst the 2022 invasion of Ukraine, UAC withdrew from the project in 2023; development is being continued by Comac alone as the Comac C929.